solid-contrib/information/solid-events.md

 # Invitation
 Eventbrite and Meetup provide invitation services that have been popular with Solid Event Organisers.
 A standard Solid Event invite text could be:

-(include standard text)
+Introduction to Solid

+About this Event
+The web needs a mid-course correction.
+Solid, an open source project led by inventor of the web Sir Tim Berners-Lee.
+Solid lays the foundation for a future that puts users in control of their data and frees developers to focus on building apps that deliver value.
+Join us at {insert location} for an overview of  Solid  and an introduction to members of the Solid community.
+Learn how Solid works and how to get involved.The event will be organized by {insert organiser details}.

+{inset agenda}

-Once your invite is published make sure to submit a pull request to add it to the listing above or reach out to the Solid Manager to ask for it to be published.
+Once your invite is published make sure to submit a pull request to add it to the listing above or reach out to the Solid Team to ask for it to be published.

 # Promotion
 Make sure to spread the news about the event in local channels.
 Share the invite with people who organise events with a  audiences that could share interests such as developers, data ethicists, and designers.

 # Join the Solid Event Organisers
-Once your event has been published above the Solid Mannager will invite you to a mailing list for Solid Event Organisers so you can share tips, ask questions, and provide support to each other.
+Join the [solid/solid-events gitter channel](https://gitter.im/solid/solid-events) to speak with other Solid Event organisers